-An outline of the statistical activity for the Commission through the end of fiscal year 2007 is shown in Table 1 immediately following this section.
+An outline of the statistical activity for the Commission through the end of fiscal year 2008 is shown in Table 1 immediately following this section.
 Graphic representations of the data are also presented in Figures 1 through 7 to further illustrate the activities of the Commission.

-In fiscal year 2007, according to Office of Court Administration records, approximately 3,716 judges were under the jurisdiction of the Commission.
+In fiscal year 2008, according to Office of Court Administration records, approximately 3,681 judges were under the jurisdiction of the Commission.
 Figure 1 illustrates the Texas judiciary by the total number of judges and by the number of judges in each category.
 Figure 2 shows the number and percentage of cases filed with the Commission against each judge type.
 Figure 3 shows the number and percentage of disciplinary actions taken by the Commission against each judge type.
-Of note in fiscal year 2007: although justices of the peace received 25% of the complaints filed in fiscal year 2007, they accounted for 62% of all discipline issued by the Commission.
-Consistent with prior years, nearly half the complaints filed in fiscal year 2007 were filed against district judges.
+Of note in fiscal year 2008: although justices of the peace received 20% of the complaints filed in fiscal year 2008, they accounted for 62% of all discipline issued by the Commission.
+Consistent with prior years, 45% of the complaints filed in fiscal year 2008 were filed against district judges.

-Figure 4 illustrates by number and percentage the various sources of cases closed in fiscal year 2007.
-By the end of the year approximately 1,049 cases had been disposed.
-Nearly half of those cases were filed by civil litigants, their friends or family members, or by pro ses.
-Criminal defendants, including traffic defendants and inmates, accounted for a little more than one-third of the cases.
-Only 3% of the cases were filed anonymously and 1% were Commission-initiated.
-Figure 5 compares the number of cases filed with the number of cases disposed for fiscal years 2004 through 2007.
+Figure 4 illustrates by number and percentage the various sources of cases closed in fiscal year 2008.
+By the end of the year approximately 1005 cases had been disposed.
+Forty-five percent (45%) of those cases were filed by civil litigants, their friends or family members, or by pro ses.
+Criminal defendants, including traffic defendants and inmates, accounted for approximately 42% of the cases.
+Only 3% of the cases were filed anonymously and less than 1% were Commission-initiated.
+Figure 5 compares the number of cases filed with the number of cases disposed for fiscal years 2005 through 2008.

-Last year, 45 disciplinary actions were taken against Texas judges.
-The Commission disposed of 32 cases through public sanction, private sanction, orders of additional education or a combination of sanction with an order of additional education.
-In addition, 9 cases were disposed of through voluntary agreements to resign from office.
-Interim actions, such as suspensions, Amicus referrals, and formal proceedings, accounted for 4 of the disciplinary actions taken in fiscal year 2007.
-Additionally, 15 cases were resolved with a letter of caution to the judge and 10 cases were resolved after the judge took appropriate measures to correct the conduct that led to the filing of a complaint.
-A comparison of public discipline, private discipline and interim actions taken by the Commission in fiscal years 2004 through 2007 is shown in Figures 6a and 6b.
+Last year, 56 disciplinary actions were taken against Texas judges.
+The Commission disposed of 39 cases through public sanction, private sanction, orders of additional education or a combination of a sanction with an order of additional education.
+In addition, 1 case was disposed of through a voluntary agreement to resign from office.
+Interim actions, such as suspensions, Amicus referrals, and formal proceedings, accounted for 16 of the disciplinary actions taken in fiscal year 2008.
+Additionally, 37 cases were resolved with a letter of caution to the judge and 8 cases were resolved after the judge took appropriate measures to correct the conduct that led to the filing of a complaint.
+A comparison of public discipline, private discipline and interim actions taken by the Commission in fiscal years 2005 through 2008 is shown in Figures 6a and 6b.

-Finally, of the 1,049 cases closed last year, approximately 50% alleged no judicial misconduct.
-Approximately 18% were dismissed after a preliminary investigation and approximately 32% were disposed of following a full investigation requiring a response from the judge.
-A comparison of initial, preliminary and full investigations conducted by the Commission in fiscal years 2004 through 2007 is shown in Figures 7a and 7b.
+Finally, of the 1005 cases closed last year, approximately 57% alleged no judicial misconduct.
+Approximately 20% were dismissed after a preliminary investigation and approximately 23% were disposed of following a full investigation requiring a response from the judge.
+A comparison of initial, preliminary and full investigations conducted by the Commission in fiscal years 2005 through 2008 is shown in Figures 7a and 7b.

 ^{} Recent internal audits of statistical reporting methods exposed minor errors in data stated in prior reports.
-Every attempt has been made to insure that the data reflected in this report is as accurate as possible.
+Every attempt has been made to ensure that the data reflected in this report is as accurate as possible.